You are here:

 The first step in learning how to change color in Photoshop is to prepare your image.
 Open Photoshop and load the image you want to edit.
 It’s essential to take a moment to analyze the image and decide which object or area you wish to change the color of.
 Is the object clearly defined, or do you need to isolate it from a complex background?

-If you need to change color in Photoshop on an object with a busy or intricate background, start by selecting the object using one of Photoshop’s selection tools.
+If you need to change color in Photoshop on an object with a busy background, start by selecting it carefully.
+Use one of Photoshop’s selection tools to isolate the object before applying any color changes.
 The Quick Selection Tool is a great option for selecting simple objects.
 It works by allowing you to brush over the object, and Photoshop will automatically try to detect the edges.
 For more complex objects, the Pen Tool might be more accurate, as it lets you manually trace the edges of the object.

 Once the object is selected, take the time to refine the edges of the selection using the Refine Edge tool.
-This is especially important if you’re working with areas like hair, fur, or soft edges, where the selection might not be as clean.
+This is especially important when working with areas like hair, fur, or soft edges.
+In these cases, the selection might not be clean, so you need to refine it carefully.

 Using the Hue/Saturation Adjustment Layer